travel-bug/client/README.md

    DataService.getTopPosts = () => {...}

    // Sends a POST request that creates a new post on the travel bug app
+   // Requires several properties properties in the params object:
+   // user_id - corresponds to the primary key in the MySQL database,
+   // content - text content written by the user,
+   // place_id - corresponds to the primary key in the places table in MySQL,
+   // image - image file submitted by the user,
-   // Requires three properties in the params object: user_id, content, and place_id DataService.newPost = (params) => {...}
+   // postTitle - title of the post written by the user DataService.newPost = (params) => {...}
    ```